Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Landscape Characterization

 The suboptimality gap $l(\theta) - l(\theta^*)$ can be decomposed as the differences of expected optimal Q-value functions under two different single-stage policies at each period $t$.
-Therefore, we only need to check the \textit{KŁ condition of expected optimal $Q$-value functions} for different applications.
-Leveraging the \textit{KŁ condition of expected optimal $Q$-value functions}, we have
+Therefore, we only need to check the P{\L}K condition for expected optimal Q-value functions across different applications.
+Leveraging the P{\L}K condition of expected optimal Q-value functions, we have

 The right-hand side of (\ref{ineq: different gradient}) differs from the gradient formulation $\nabla_{\theta_t}l(\theta)$ presented in (\ref{eq: deterministic pg}).
-To establish the KŁ condition of $l(\theta)$, we need to prove a \textit{bounded gradient mismatch} inequality:
+To establish the P{\L}K condition of $l(\theta)$, we need to prove a gradient mismatch inequality:

 This inequality captures the relationship of Q-value functions' gradients under two policies.
 To prove it, we note that